brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 ### Fighter - Champion

-Champions have no conflict with the Poisoner feat, but they don’t really get any synergy with it either.
-Still, if you’re looking for a basic Fighter class that uses poison, this will work.
+Champions have no conflict with the Poisoner feat.
+Since the poison requires a saving throw, it's not technically part of the attack you make, so it does not get critical hits along with your weapons.
+[This was confirmed by lead game designer Jeremy Crawford.](https://www.sageadvice.eu/critical-poison/) Still, if you’re looking for a basic Fighter class that uses poison, this will work.

 ### Fighter - Samurai